 2. Hens and Chicks

-There are many different varieties of hens and chicks (Sempervivum tectorum), and all are quite beautiful.
+There are many different varieties of hens and chicks (Sempervivum tectorum, zones 3-8), and all are quite beautiful.
 Available in various hues of green, red and purple, the leaves of these plants grow in such a way that they resemble the petals of a rose.

 Hens and chicks stay quite short, reaching only about 4 inches in height.
-They will spread out, however, with the "mother hen" plant growing new plants, or chicks, and side shoots.
-You can leave these alone or remove and plant them to make more plants.
-You can also remove and dispose of them if you dislike the look and don't want or need more plants.
+They will spread out, however, with the "mother hen" plant growing new plants, or chicks, around it.
+You can leave these alone or remove and transplant them to make more plants.

 Like the panda plant, hens and chicks are excellent succulents for beginners because they demand very little attention.
 Give them a deep watering every two weeks and set them where they will get lots of bright sunlight in the morning.
-Although they prefer full sun and temperatures between 60 and 75 degrees, hens and chicks are pretty forgiving.
-They'll deal with part shade, and cold-hardy varieties tolerate temperatures as low as 40 degrees.
+Although they prefer full sun and temperatures between 60 and 75 degrees, hens and chicks are pretty forgiving, and they'll also handle part shade.

 3. Living Stones

-If you want a succulent that looks exotic but grows easily, consider getting a living stones plant (Lithops spp.)
-As their name implies, living stones grow about 3 inches tall and are shaped like rocks and stones.
-They come in pink, orange, blue and green hues, and their unique shape and color make a great conversation starter.
+If you want a plant that looks impressive but grows easily, consider getting a living stones plant (Lithops spp., zones 10-11) As their name implies, living stones grow about 3 inches tall and are shaped like rocks and stones.
+They come in tan, pink, orange, blue, and green hues, and their unique shape and color make a great conversation starter.

 Living stones require very little water, so only water them when the soil is completely dry all the way through the pot.
 Withhold water during the winter and resume in the spring when the outer leaves have shriveled and grown paper-thin.
 Set them on a windowsill or in a sunroom where they will receive lots of full sun.
 Like most succulents, living stones really don't require fertilizer and do best in cactus soil.